 - In addition, preferreds can provide diversification benefits and help manage interest-rate risk, given the large number of low-duration structures found in the asset class.

-- For institutional investors seeking to expand beyond strict style box approaches, preferreds can be implemented either as an addition within an income-oriented solution or as a satellite allocation in a core/satellite model.
+- Institutional investors may implement a preferreds allocation as an addition within an incomeoriented solution or as a satellite allocation in a core/satellite model.

 The content above is a summary of the full report.

 To continue reading, click here.

 Data quoted represents past performance, which is no guarantee of future results.
 An investor cannot invest in an index.
 These materials are provided for informational purposes only and reflect the views of Cohen & Steers, Inc. and sources believed by us to be reliable as of the date hereof.
 No representation or warranty is made concerning the accuracy of any data compiled herein, and there can be no guarantee that any forecast or opinion in these materials will be realized.
 This is not investment advice and may not be construed as sales or marketing material for any financial product or service sponsored or provided by Cohen & Steers, Inc. or any of its affiliates or agents..